housecurve/housecurve.github.io/docs/appnotes/volumio.md

 [Volumio](https://volumio.com) is open source music playback software that can run on a PC, Raspberry Pi, etc.  It provides DSP features through a plugin called FusionDSP, which is a front end for [CamillaDSP](https://github.com/HEnquist/camilladsp).

 HouseCurve is an iOS application for tuning audio systems.
 It turns your iPhone/iPad into a capable audio analyzer using the built in microphone.
 It can be used for tuning tasks like creating room correction filters, subwoofer time alignment, level matching and choosing crossovers.
-A free trial can be found [here](../DOWNLOAD.md).
+Download [here](../DOWNLOAD.md).

 This app note will demonstrate room correction using HouseCurve and Volumio's FusionDSP plugin.